JackyOOOO/Algo/README.md

 Objective: Estimate credit losses per year given a scenario with multi factors (e.g., Economic condition, Climate, Other impacts)

+Usage:
+1. Download the package
+2. Run Model Demo.ipynb for quick start
+3. Edit Sample Input.xlsx to have your own dataset

 Input:
 1. Exposure of the portfolio